CabooseLang/.github/README.md

 # CabooseLang Github Files
-This has the GitHb files (issue templates, contributing guidelines, etc.) for Caboose.
+This has the GitHub files (issue templates, contributing guidelines, etc.) for Caboose.